krobelus/rate-experiments/thesis.md

 5.2 Overhead of Reason Deletions
 --------------------------------

 Handling reason deletions requires extra time and memory.
 Figure
-@fig:correlation-reason-deletions shows the overhead of `rate` compared to `rate-d` --- among our benchmarks runtime at most doubles.
+@fig:correlation-reason-deletions shows the number of reason deletions and the overhead of `rate` compared to `rate-d` --- among our benchmarks runtime at most doubles.
 Currently, `rate` incurs these extra costs also for proofs that contain no unique reason deletions --- these instances are shown with red markers.

 ![The number of reason deletions compared to the runtime and memory overhead of checking specified DRAT over operational